alfredos84/cuSHG/README.md

 For running this package is necessary to have a GPU in your computer and installed the CUDA drivers and the CUDA-TOOLKIT as well.
 To install the CUDA driver on a Linux system please visit: https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html

+## Users without GPU

+Users without a GPU can visit the following repository to download equivalent code that runs on CPU: https://github.com/alfredos84/SHG_Focused_Gaussian_Beams.

 ## Setup and execution